SUMMER GLOW

 Isabel Bannerman, garden designers by appointment to the Prince of Wales.
 In his introduction to their book Landscape of Dreams, the King described the pair as “worthy heirs of William Kent, one of the greatest and most creative of early eighteenth century designers”.
 As well as the King’s gardens at Highgrove, the dynamic duo have created the famous gardens at Trematon Castle and Houghton Hall.
 With towering yews echoing the old church, Ashington’s inspiring gardens are in fact brand new, created from rough turf during lockdown as ‘a joyous cross between a Kate Greenaway illustration and a medieval Book of Hours, with a nod to Alice in Wonderland’.

-After lunch at The Plume of Feathers, a 16th century inn by Sherborne Abbey, we travel to the home of fabled designer Jasper Conran.
+After lunch at The Green, an award wining restaurant close to Sherborne Abbey, we travel to the home of fabled designer Jasper Conran.
 One of England’s loveliest smaller houses, Bettiscombe Manor has a garden to match, with orchards, mellow brick enclosures, and broad beds flanking an unforgettable view of the Vale, looking down to the sea.
 We have an exclusive invitation to visit in the afternoon, to hear about Jasper’s design principles and the work that has gone into creating this magical English garden.

 We return to Symondsbury Manor for a valedictory dinner.